 Please note this chart has been designed as a rough guide only.
 A number of additional factors need to be considered including the size of your roof, what time of the day you use the majority of your energy, and your future circumstances.

 Your existing roof is the biggest indication of your solar system size, and where your panels will be positioned.
-For example, if you have only have free roof space facing east, this is where your panels will need to go.
+For example, if you only have free roof space facing east, this is where your panels will need to go.
 In order to maximise your savings, you’ll have to plan your energy usage accordingly, (for example, turning the dishwasher and washing machine on in the morning).

 As the sun in Perth rises in the east and sets in the west, the sun is at its strongest when it sits north in the sky at midday.
 Therefore, solar power systems can be installed on roofs facing anywhere from due east to due west, although we recommend north for best absolute production.
 This is a general rule however, as a well-designed system will match your home’s electricity consumption pattern.